 You Need to Be a “Life-Time Learner” to Have Meaningful Impact

-As an instructor at CIA, I was reminded, once again, about the importance of continued training.
+As an instructor at CIA, I am always reminded about the importance of continued training.
 When you are surrounded by smart people, you realize just how much you don’t know and how God needs all of us, as a team, to bring out the best of us individually.
 Whether we like it or not, we must be committed to learning on a daily basis.
-The students of CIA were incredibly gracious.
-Many of them were older folks who were smart, experienced and capable.
-Yet they graciously submitted to the instruction of the instructors with an amazing eagerness and desire to learn.
-I found myself asking the question: Am I still that gracious and excited to learn?
-I certainly found myself surrounded by other instructors who know a lot more than I do.
-CIA reminded me of the simple truth: Good teachers are good learners.
+The students of CIA are incredibly gracious.
+Many of them are older folks who are smart, experienced and capable.
+Yet they graciously submit to the instruction of the instructors with an amazing eagerness and desire to learn.
+I find myself asking the question: Am I still that gracious and excited to learn?
+I am certainly surrounded by other instructors who know a lot more than I do.
+CIA reminds me of the simple truth: Good teachers are good learners.
 Start today.
 Research on-line, build your own apologetics library, listen to podcasts, find an apologetics certificate program, enroll in CIA; become an eager student.